gchai18/compilers/README.md

 # compilers
-Code for a simple Pascal parser
+Code for a simple Pascal to MIPS Assembly compiler